jpcm2/JungleRescue/README.md

 ## Project

 In Jungle Rescue, the player's goal is to eliminate the pollutes before it fall in the forest.
-However, the player must be careful to not eliminate non-polluting objects.
+However, the player must be careful to not eliminate non-pollutes objects.

 This app was built with SwiftUI and SpriteKIT (Two frameworks that a I've never used before👨🏻‍💻)